 2013 found him releasing the moving single "Round & Round" for David Lynch's TM Music Foundation.
 All proceeds benefited the TM foundation and it was released exclusively via iTunes; it's now available on BandCamp.
 He also hosted an Americana-slanted radio show for the foundation entitled Dusty Wright's Dusty Roads.

-In 2015, Dusty curated the prestigious Acoustic Guitar Project for New York.
+In 2015, Dusty curated the prestigious Acoustic Guitar Project for New York; participates including guitar guru Gary Lucas, singer-songwriter Terry Radigan, and pop-rocker Jay Stolar.
 He also contributed a new track "The Patriarch's Advice."

-Dusty is currently recording his 6th solo album Gliding Towards Oblivion.
-It features the classic '60s anthem "Mellow Yellow" by singer-songwriter legend Donovan.
+In 2018, Dusty released his 6th solo album Gliding Towards Oblivion.
+It completes his existential trilogy about love, death, and the meaning of life.
+The digital releases includes the classic 1966 hit "Mellow Yellow" by singer-songwriter Donovan.
 The Scottish-born bard even agreed to provide background vocals.
-The album will be released in the fall of 2018.
+The blissed-out video can be seen on YouTube.